virtual-vehicle/pointcloudset/README.rst

 CLI to convert ROS1 and ROS2 files: pointcloudset-convert
 ##########################################################

-The package includes a powerful CLI to convert ROS1 & 2 files into many formats like csv, las and many more.
+The package includes a powerful CLI to convert ROS1 & 2 files into many formats like pointcloudset, csv, las and many more.

 .. code-block:: console